Berlin: Things to do

 Finally, refrain from pointing out how ‘cheap’ everything is in Berlin.
 The city is nowhere near as cheap as it was twenty, fifteen, or even ten years ago.
 The locals are all too aware of this, and many miss the days before their city’s newfound popularity started driving up prices.

 Berlin commits to all four seasons without suffering particularly brutal summers or winters, which average a peak of 25’C/77’F and a low of -2’c/29F respectively.
 You can expect snow from December, but the city is comfortable to explore most months of the year.
-Its inland location and urban microclimate shields it somewhat from Northern Europe’s notoriously changeable weather.
+Its inland location and urban microclimate shield it somewhat from Northern Europe’s notoriously changeable weather.

 You’ll probably find more English speakers in Berlin than in any other German city.
 But don’t assume everyone speaks English, particularly in the former east, or in local stores.
 While you’re unlikely to need any German during your visit, you’ll find the basics tremendously helpful, and they really aren’t so hard to learn.
 Your high school German will probably do just fine, and mistakes will be received with good humour.